Redcliffe Dolphins: History

-In the 2000s, a new National Rugby League team based on the Gold Coast proposed calling itself the Gold Coast Dolphins.
-Redcliffe threatened legal action, so the team was alternatively named the Gold Coast Titans.
+In 2004, a Gold Coast NRL team was proposed under the name of Gold Coast Dolphins.
+In response to the threat of legal action from Redcliffe the team entered the NRL in 2007 as the Gold Coast Titans.

 Redcliffe defeated Toowoomba in the 2006 Queensland Cup grand final at Suncorp Stadium under the coaching of Anthony Griffin.
 In 2018, Redcliffe won their sixth Queensland Cup title, defeating Easts Tigers 36-22.

+Des Webb served as president and chairman of the club.
+In 2012, a bronze bust of Webb, crafted by artist Jody Pawley, was unveiled at Redcliffe Leagues Club.

 Redcliffe Dolphins tackled by Easts at Langlands Park in 2011.

 NRL Team

 From 2023 onwards, the Redcliffe Dolphins' fully professional spin-off team, known simply as the Dolphins, compete separately in the National Rugby League.
 Notwithstanding, the semi-professional Redcliffe Dolphins continue to compete as they are in the Queensland Cup and other Queensland rugby league competitions.

 Home ground

 Redcliffe's current home ground, Kayo Stadium, formerly known as Moreton Daily Stadium and Dolphin Oval, was first opened in 1979.
 After multiple upgrades between 2016 and 2020, the stadium has an approximate capacity of 11,500 including 10,000 seats.